Nuclear safety research

 The following phenomena were found to play a crucial role in the increased rate of hydrogen release:

-Spalling of the developing oxide layer from the cladding tube surface in some Zr alloys in the temperature range from 750 to 1050 °C. lack of steam at higher bundle levels, which can lead to complex degradation of the protective oxide layer intensive fusion oxidation under non-isothermal conditions
+Spalling of the developing oxide layer from the cladding tube surface in some Zr alloys in the temperature range from 750 to 1050 °C Lack of steam at higher bundle levels, which can lead to complex degradation of the protective oxide layer Intensive melt oxidation under non-isothermal conditions

 Stab